meagan-wood/DATA-STRUCTURES-AND-ALGORITHMS-II-PROJECT-/README.md

 <br>H. Run your code and provide screenshots to capture the complete execution of your code.
 ## Section 2: Annotations
-<br>I. Justify your choice of algorithm by doing the following:
+I. Justify your choice of algorithm by doing the following:
 1. Describe at least two strengths of the algorithm you chose.
 2. Verify that the algorithm you chose meets all the criteria and requirements given in the scenario.
 3. Identify two other algorithms that could be used and would have met the criteria and requirements given in the scenario.